 Experimental Feature: Audio Read Version

-This article begins by outlining the logic of ‘regressive insanity’ by emphasising the importance of the historical background surrounding woman’s service from World War One to the present day.
-This is framed around the three factors of ‘precedence’, ‘cohesion’, and ‘participation’.
-It concludes with an appeal to reason for all members of the British Army to view the ongoing and increasing discussions around gender as progress in and of itself.
+This article frames these logical fallacies around the three factors of ‘precedence’, ‘cohesion’, and ‘participation’ using the story of woman’s Army service from World War One to the present day.
+It concludes with an appeal to reason for all members of Defence to welcome discussions around gender in the Defence as progress in and of itself.

 The importance of history